postmanlabs/labs-docs/v6/enterprise/sso/admin_sso.md

 In the "Service Provider Details (Postman)", enter the an ID for the entity, and the URL for the login and ACS.

 In "Identity Provider Details", enter URLs for the "Identity Provider Details" and "Identity Provider Issuer".

-information for: "Identity Provider Details", "Identity Provider Issuer", and "X.509 Certficate".
+Next provide your authentication certficate from your identity provider in "X.509 Certficate".

 Click the **Generate relay state** button to create a parameter to send with a SAML response in an IDP-initiated single sign on.
 You can select to automatically add new users to your team using this authentication method.

 [![details](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/ENT-identity-provider-details.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/ENT-identity-provider-details.png)